 Neurodevelopmental disorders like autism and schizophrenia disproportionately affect males and are directly linked to early life adversity caused by maternal stress and other factors, which might be impacted by nutrition.
 But the underlying reasons for these male-specific impacts are not well understood.
-Researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopmental Disorders have uncovered possible reasons for male vulnerability in the womb, and they’ve learned a specific maternal dietary supplement called docosahexanoic acid (DHA) may guard against the impact of maternal stress on unborn males during early development.
+Researchers from the University of Missouri School of Medicine and the MU Thompson Center for Autism and Neurodevelopment have uncovered possible reasons for male vulnerability in the womb, and they’ve learned a specific maternal dietary supplement called docosahexanoic acid (DHA) may guard against the impact of maternal stress on unborn males during early development.

 “We believe differences in metabolic requirements for male and female embryos as early as the first trimester, combined with dynamic differences in the way the male and female placenta reacts to environmental factors, contributes to the increased risk for male neurodevelopmental disorders later in life,” said senior author David Beversdorf, MD, a professor of radiology, neurology and psychology at MU.

 Beversdorf worked with principal investigator Eldin Jašarevic, PhD, an assistant professor of pharmacology at the University of Maryland School of Medicine and a team of researchers on the study which involved grouping 40 mice into four different cohorts.
 Group 1 mothers received a standard diet and were not exposed to any early prenatal stress (EPS).
 Group 2 got the standard diet while being exposed to (EPS), which consisted of restraint, light, noise and predator threat.
 Group 3 got a diet modified with supplemental DHA but was not exposed to EPS.
 Group 4 received DHA supplementation and EPS.